City : Apprenticeships Prow : Applying for an Apprenticeship

 What is likely to be on the application form?

-Most applications form will require general information about who you are, where you are from, and how you can be contacted.
+Most application forms will require general information about who you are, where you are from, and how you can be contacted.

-They're likely to ask where you have previously been to school, what GCSE results you achieved, and whether you have any other qualifications.
+They're likely to ask where you have previously been to school, what GCSE results you may have achieved, and whether you have any other qualifications.